By Meghan Brink | February 2, 2021

 "The metrics are heavily weighted to the idea of efficiency in terms of cost and benefits … which is the sciences more than liberal arts and humanities," said Stasi.
 "The metrics will look at us and say well you don't have a diverse faculty, but the truth is we have been screaming about not having a diverse faculty for years."

 To diminish the human toll, Stasi said that UUP is advocating that instead of addressing the long-term structural deficit that will result in large cuts now, the university should focus on getting through the pandemic.

 "It doesn't make sense to address a long-term problem in the middle of a pandemic," said Stasi.
 "They need to put these long-term questions on hold until we get through this."

-In the coming weeks, members from the Provost’s Office will be drafting a budget implementation plan that will state how budget reductions will be instituted in Academic Affairs based on the metrics, according to Carleo-Evangelist.
-This plan is expected to be shared to the full campus by March.
+In the coming weeks, members from the Provost's Office will be drafting a budget implementation plan that will state how budget reductions will be instituted in Academic Affairs based on the metrics, according to Carleo-Evangelist.
+This plan is expected to be shared with the full campus by March.